dekuNukem/joyAnalog/README.md

-### A STM32 development board with 10 high-speed 12-bit DAC channels.
+### STM32 development boards with up to 10 high-speed 12-bit DAC channels.

 I intend to use it for automating game console controller inputs, but it can also be used as a general purpose dev board.